-Tool Settings
+Tool Settings for the Move tool

 Lesson 1.1-Tutorial 1: Use a Menu Command to Create a Polygon Sphere

 - 1. Click on the Create menu, and then select the Polygon Primitives submenu and click on the Options icon to the right of the Sphere menu to open the Polygon Sphere Options dialog box. - 2.
 In the Polygon Sphere Options dialog box, click the Apply button.